zikula/zikula-docs/Users Manual/5_4_Calling_A_Module.rst

     }

 Zikula uses php object oriented programming (oop).
-This make available to you many powerful functions that you can use in your modules.
+This make available to you many powerful functions that you can use.
 It also makes future upgrades of the Zikula core easier.
 For our example here, we create a class StrainID2_Controller_User that extends the abstract controller class Zikula_AbstractController.
-Go look at the code for Zikula_AbstractController and you will see that it maintains the view, which is what we can render templates with, and then some housekeeping that takes care of setting up the view for us.
+Go look at the code for Zikula_AbstractController and you will see that it maintains a view variable, which is what we can render templates with, and then some housekeeping functions that takes care of setting up the view for us.
 All we need to do is concentrate on rendering our interface.
 For this simple example, we are just going to return Hello World.

-To test the code point your browser at ZikulaFoler/index.php?module=strainid2.
+To test the code point your browser at ZikulaFolder/index.php?module=strainid2.
 This will call the main() in lib/Controller/User.php.
 Zikula will now display 'Hello World!' in a nice little box in the center of the content window.
 Notice how it's rendered with all the rest of the page content.
 Congratulations, you have come a long way in understanding the module framework and how to get it up and running.
 In the next installment, we will work on fleshing out the StrainID module.